Hastings Anderson: Military career

 Anderson was born the first son of General David Anderson, Colonel-in-Chief of the Cheshire Regiment, and his wife, Charlotte Christina (née Anderson).
 Educated at Marlborough College and the Royal Military College, Sandhurst, Anderson was commissioned into the Cheshire Regiment as a second lieutenant on 8 October 1890, and promoted to lieutenant on 9 January 1894.

-He was promoted to captain on 18 December 1899, as he left for South Africa and the Second Boer War.
-Serving first in a staff position in 1900 as deputy assistant adjutant general on the staff of the military governor in Johannesburg, he returned to his regiment to become adjutant of the 2nd battalion on 21 April 1901.
+Anderson was promoted to captain on 18 December 1899, as he left for South Africa and the Second Boer War.
+Serving first in a staff position in 1900 as deputy assistant adjutant general on the staff of the military governor in Johannesburg, he returned to his regiment to become adjutant of the 2nd Battalion on 21 April 1901.
 The battalion served in South Africa throughout the war, which ended in June 1902.
 Anderson returned home with other officers and men of the battalion on the SS St. Andrew leaving Cape Town in early October 1902, and was subsequently stationed at Aldershot.

-He also took part in World War I, joining the British Expeditionary Force and serving with the 8th Division, then with the 11th Army Corps, then with the 15th Army Corps and finally with the 1st Army.
-He was, effectively Chief of Staff of the 1st Army and it was his task to prepare for the assault on Vimy Ridge in 1917.
+Anderson also took part in the First World War, joining the British Expeditionary Force (BEF) and serving with the 8th Division as its first general staff officer, grade 1 from 22 September 1914.
+In June 1915 he was made a brevet colonel.
+From October 1915, after being made a temporary brigadier general, he was BGGS with the XI Corps, then with the XV Corps and finally with the First Army of the BEF.
+In June 1915 he was promoted to brevet lieutenant colonel.
+In February 1917 he was promoted to the temporary rank of major general and succeeded Major General George Barrow as major general, general staff of the First Army.
+As MGGS he was, effectively, chief of staff of the First Army, commanded by General Sir Henry Horne throughout Anderson's service with it, and it was his task to prepare for the assault on Vimy Ridge in April 1917.
+In June 1918 his rank of major general became substantive.

-After the war he became commandant at the Staff College in Camberley until 1922 when he moved to army headquarters in India.
-He was appointed General Officer Commanding Baluchistan District in 1924 and Quartermaster-General to the Forces in 1927.

-He was colonel of the Cheshire Regiment from 1928 to 1930.
+After the war, Anderson became commandant at the Staff College at Camberley from March 1919 until May 1922 when he moved to army headquarters in India.
+He was appointed General Officer Commanding Baluchistan District in 1924 and became Quartermaster-General to the Forces in 1927, when he was promoted to lieutenant general in March that year.
+He was also colonel of the Cheshire Regiment from 1928 to 1930.

-He died on 11 December 1930.
+Anderson died on 11 December 1930.

 Family

-Anderson was the older brother of Admiral Sir David Murray Anderson and married Eileen Hamilton in 1910; they had no children.
+Anderson was the elder brother of Admiral Sir David Murray Anderson.
+He married Eileen Hamilton in 1910; they had no children.